bmwcarit/joynr/wiki/JavaSettings.md

 ## ConfigurableMessagingSettings

+### `CHANNELID`
+When shared subscriptions are enabled for MQTT the channel ID identifies the cluster.
+Each node of the cluster must use the same value.
+If no channel ID is specified a random UUID will be used as the channel ID.

+### `RECEIVERID`
+When shared subscriptions are enabled for MQTT the receiver ID identifies a node within a cluster.
+If no receiver ID is specified a random UUID will be used as the receiver ID.

 ### `PROPERTY_CAPABILITIES_DIRECTORY_CHANNEL_ID`
 The channel ID of the global capabilities directory (backend).
 To be able to connect to the global capabilities directory a disovery entry is created in the local capabilities directory as well as an